Digging the Pit Of Success for TPC-DS

 Lever 1: Model selection

-The temptation is to reach for the smartest model available.
-Resist it.
-A smarter model papers over harness and tool deficiencies - usually by spending tokens - and in doing so it hides the very signal you're trying to read.
+The temptation is to reach for the smartest model available, because that makes your tool look great.
+It's bad for optimization, though - a smarter model papers over harness and tool deficiencies and in doing so it hides the very signal you're trying to read.
 If the agent silently recovers from a bad error message, you never learn the error message was bad.

 So we test on the model that can just do the simplest version of the task ~99% of the time.
 Smart enough not to fight us on the basics but not so smart it rescues us from our own sharp edges.
 Agent-level recovery from deficiencies is exactly what we're trying to measure and remove, not benefit from.